astanley-work/sagemaker-jumpstart-generative-ai-examples/01-stable-diffusion-cats/README.md

 PHOTO OWNERSHIP:
 - All photos in the 01-stable-diffusion-cats/data directory belong to June Won (junghw@amazon.com)
 - All photos in the 01-stable-diffusion-cats/img/cute french bull bog puppy directory belong to Arunprasath Shankar (arunprsh@amazon.com)
-- All other photos in 01-stable-diffusion-cats directory were created using stable diffusion
+- All other photos in 01-stable-diffusion-cats directory were either created using stable diffusion or are screenshots of the AWS Management Console